Ghostery Review 2025: It's Like Ads Were Never There

 Ghostery scores

-Ghostery got a near-perfect score with AdBlock Tester, having only missed the Google Analytics tests.
+Ghostery got a near-perfect score with AdBlock Tester,with some tests listed as "most likely passed."
 This is a minor issue, since it's information that's only useful to site owners.
-Ghostery also passed all of its Can You Block It tests with ease.

 Note that Ghostery can perform well against trackers if you opt to use its Privacy Browser and Search with the ad blocker.
-That would require switching browsers, which we imagine some may not want to do.
+That would require switching browsers, but we imagine most people are attached to their preferred browser.

 Overall, Ghostery was remarkably effective at removing YouTube ads.
-We were able to watch videos without any interruption.
-There were no ads between YouTube videos or in the middle of watching them.
+There were no ads before YouTube videos or in the middle of watching them.
 Also, there were no delays, lags, errors, or other problems that disrupted our viewing experience.

 But you should keep in mind that some ads may still get through.
 This is because YouTube is always making changes to improve its ad system, so some ads may be tailored to get around ad blockers.